openaps/docs/docs/Using-openaps-Tools/using.md

 `$ cd <my_openaps>`

+All subsequent openaps commands must be run in this directory.
+If you try to run an openaps command in a different directory, you will receive an error:

+`Not an openaps environment, run: openaps init`

-This folder is mostly empty at the moment, as can been seen by running the list files command:
+The directory you just created and initialized as an openaps environment is mostly empty at the moment, as can been seen by running the list files command:

 ```
 $ ls